harikrishnanv1311/WebFrameworks/README.md

 # Web Frameworks Project
-A project to replicate our Web Technologies Project using Django
+A project to replicate our Web Technologies Project using Django.

 ## Team Details
 ### Team Name: *KBH*